yuxinnie/DSSS/README.md

 # DSSS
-This is a repo for CASA0006 DSSS practical
+This is a repo for CASA0006 DSSS coursework